janzheng/phagedirectory-v2/notes.md

 notes.md

 ## Todo

-- phage system (replicate current)
+- updates intro
+- policy page
+- join, routes, copy, forms, and intro
+  - also strategy
+- BLOG POST: our goals, roadmap, how we're getting to phage therapy
+- Add all media links to airtable for the news section
+- Policy: - cancellation / change info
+- Join - cancellation / change info details

+Strategy
+  - feedback page vs. contact page - split these up?
+    - what feedback do we elicit?
+    - how can researchers help us improve?

+## Later

+- Rename, combine news + updates with 'Instill' branding
-- news suggestion
+  - news suggestion box (use sidebar as inspiration)
     - twitter, email, link, title, text
+- switch header search to content search across all of phage directory, including media

 ## Planning